FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 This poses the challenge of having an expression tree inside the type system.
 Currently `sway` already has three expression trees: `Expr`, `ExpressionKind` and `TyExpressionVariant`.
-This demands a new one, given that the first two allow much more complex expressions than what `const generics` wants to support.

-The last one is only create after some `TypeInfo` already exist, and thus cannot be used.
+This demands a new one, given that the first two allow much more complex expressions than what `const generics` wants to support; and  last one is only create after some `TypeInfo` already exist, and thus cannot be used.

 At the same time, the parser should be able to parse any expression and return a friendly error that such expression, is not supported.

-So the parser will parser the `const generic` expression as `ExpressionKind`, and will lower it to the type system expression enum.
-And will return a `TypeInfo::ErrorRecovery` instead of the expression.
+So, in case of a unsupported expression the parser will parser the `const generic` expression as it does for normal `Expr`and will lower it to the type system expression enum, but in the place of the unsupported expression will return a `TypeInfo::ErrorRecovery`.

 These expressions will also increase the complexity of all types related algorithms such as: